Ney Dimaculangan

-Rhoneil "Ney" M. Dimaculangan is a Filipino singer known as the former vocalist and songwriter of 6cyclemind.
+Rhoneil "Ney" M. Dimaculangan is a Filipino musician known as the former vocalist and songwriter of 6cyclemind.
 He eventually pursued a solo career before fronting his own namesake band Ney.
+In November 2024, he became the lead singer of Orient Pearl.

 Personal life

 At the age of 10, he started as the vocalist of the band "Angel in Disguise".
-Later on, transferred to Manila to pursue his college degree at Centro Escolar University; taking up Conservatory of Music.
-By 1996, 6cyclemind was formed, with Ney Dimaculangan and original members namely Gilbert Gibbz Magat, Chuck Isidro, Bobby Canamo and Ryan Sarmiento.
-Magat later left the group and was replaced by Tutti Caringal of Protein Shake.
+Later on, transferred to Manila to pursue his music degree at Centro Escolar University Conservatory of Music.
+By 1996, 6cyclemind was formed, with Ney Dimaculangan and original members namely Gilbert Magat, Chuck Isidro, Bobby Canamo and Ryan Sarmiento.
+Gilbert Magat later left the group and was replaced by Tutti Caringal of Protein Shake.

 Dimaculangan has collaborated with well known artists in the music industry like Cookie Chua, Francis Magalona, Raymund Marasigan, Ryan Cayabyab, Yeng Constantino, Dello and to name a few.